How to Report Status on a Project

 In all of the project management training and certification systems available today, almost none teach how to report the current state and next steps of a project.
 Learn to status your projects effectively and you have a competitive edge that goes beyond the standard project management toolkit.

 Rob has long years of experience with the Japanese language and the Japanese martial arts, and brings these concepts and basic management principles he has learned along the way to produce articles which reach out to others who struggle at work.
-Visit the Struggling Manager for help to get what you want out of work.

 How to Deliver Project Status